LSU could lose up to $80M if football is canceled, university president says

 Galligan said he and other officials are meeting with SEC leaders every week to discuss the situation.

-Since the pandemic began in spring, the president says the school has already lost about $12 million.
+Ticket sales, parking fees, endorsements, and concession sales all add up to serious money, on top of the financial blow schools already face from COVID-19.
+Since the pandemic began, the president says the school has already spent about $12 million.

+"We're getting the best medical advice that we could possibly get.
+What we did earlier was we said lets restart and push the season back until the 26th of September."

 LSU has since introduced cost-cutting measures like hiring freezes and restricting travel to help limit the losses.

 More News